Islay single malts: Active distilleries

 † These reflect what are often anglicised re-spellings of Scottish Gaelic.
 Pronunciation of the Scottish Gaelic from which they are derived may be different.

 †† The Scottish Gaelic from which the distillery's name was anglicised if applicable, according to Ainmean-Àite na h-Alba.
 Not necessarily an official name of the distillery.

 New distilleries

 Hunter Laing's Ardnahoe Distillery, located between Port Askaig and Bunnahabhain, opened in April 2019, becoming Islay's ninth distillery.

 A new distillery at Gartbreck Farm, just south of Bowmore, was planned in 2014 by Jean Donnay of Glann ar Mor Distillery in Brittany, France, as a joint venture with Hunter Laing of Glasgow but as of December 2018 the project was stalled over a land and management dispute.

-It is thought another distillery may open in Port Ellen in the future, possibly under the name of Farkin Distillery.
+In 2020 Elixir Distillers broke ground on a new distillery, which is to be known as Portintruan, on the road between Port Ellen and Laphroaig.